hashicorp/terraform-provider-aws/website/docs/r/elasticbeanstalk_application_version.html.markdown

 ~> **NOTE on Application Version Resource:**  When using the Application Version resource with multiple [Elastic Beanstalk Environments](elastic_beanstalk_environment.html) it is possible that an error may be returned when attempting to delete an Application Version while it is still in use by a different environment.
-To work around this you can either create each environment in a separate AWS account or create your `aws_elastic_beanstalk_application_version` resources with a unique names in your Elastic Beanstalk Application.
+To work around this you can either create each environment in a separate AWS account or create your `aws_elasticbeanstalk_application_version` resources with a unique names in your Elastic Beanstalk Application.
 For example &lt;revision&gt;-&lt;environment&gt;.

 ## Example Usage